Msoura: Excavation

 Miquel Tarradell excavated what was left of the site in the 1950s.
 He also discovered another smaller stone ring with 16 monoliths nearby.
 Earlier surveys had suggested that Mzoura stone ring was somehow linked to the civilizations that built Stonehenge and similar structures in Europe.
 This hypothesis was however rejected by Tarradell, and later also by Gabriel Camps, who both concluded the mound and its stone ring were built as a burial site for a Mauri chief or king by locals using local knowledge.

 Based on the dating of amphora found in the mound, the site was dated approximately to the 4th or 3rd century BC.
 The conclusion drawn by Camps and others is that Mzoura cromlech and similar monuments are the vestiges of the emergence process of a powerful confederation or kingdom northwest of Morocco.

 Current state

 The botched up excavation made by De Montalban damaged the site, and left an X-scar on its surface visible until today.

-As of 2009, the site is connected to the coastal town of Asilah by a tarmac road.